 Autoimmune Series Part 3: Inflammatory Bowel Diseases effect on Oral Health

-Inflammatory bowel diseases (IBD), is an umbrella term used to describe disorders that involve chronic inflammation of the digestive tract.
+Oral health and Inflammatory bowel diseases (IBD), is an umbrella term used to describe disorders that involve chronic inflammation of the digestive tract.
 Types of IBD include Crohn’s Disease and Ulcerative Colitis.
 Due to the chronic inflammation eventually damaging the GI tract, the resulting symptoms are painful.

 Autoimmune Series: Sjogren’s Syndrome